-- 1. Remove the trim panel from the side that you are replacing the bulb. - 2.
+- 1. Remove the trim panel from the inside of the hatch for the side on which you are replacing the bulb. - 2.
 Pull the carpet back.

 3. Remove the wing nuts.

 - 4. Pull the assembly off from the outside.

 - 5. To remove a socket with a tab, press the tab and turn the socket counterclockwise.
 To remove a socket without a tab, turn the socket counterclockwise.

 - 6. Pull the bulb from the socket.

 - 7. Reverse the steps with a new bulb.